rebahama/social-reviewer-frontend/README.md

  * A like system for the profiles, the models and backend for this is alredy created, only the frontend needs to be implemented.

 * Add infinite scroll to all the page.

+* Add register with email and log in with email.

 # Technology